Sea Otter Classic Monterey: Things To See & Do

 Parking

 There is no fee for general parking to the Sea Otter Classic in Monterey.
 As you enter the festival grounds, you will be directed to the dirt parking lot on Wolf Hill.
-However, it’s a good idea to review the festival map before you arrive.
-Not only will you have a better idea where to park, you can choose between free and paid parking.
-By the same token, there will be free shuttle buses to transport you from Wolf Hill parking to the entrance.
+However, reviewing the festival map before you arrive is a good idea.
+You will better know where to park and choose between free and paid parking.
+Free shuttle buses will transport you from Wolf Hill parking to the entrance.

 Reserved Parking

-If you prefer to park closer to the festival, reserved parking passes may still be available.
-Reserved parking is $50 per day and you can make a reservation online.
-In order to obtain your reserved parking pass, you go to the Will Call window.
-You will see the Will Call location, off South Boundary Road.
+Reserved parking passes may still be available if you prefer to park closer to the festival.
+Reserved parking is $50 per day, and you can make a reservation online.
+You go to the Will Call window to obtain your reserved parking pass.
+You will see the Will Call location off South Boundary Road.
 Please note that reserved parking passes are limited and may sell out.
 You should check with the official Sea Otter Classic website for updated information on reserved parking.

 Related: Where To Stay Near Hearst Castle